 We will now study modular transport in the presence of a non-trivial quantum extremal surface.
 Before doing so, let us first reiterate the general idea.
 We consider a gravitating two-dimensional AdS space glued to a non-gravitating flat `bath' region.
 Using modular transport in the bath region we want to understand if we can extract the bulk Riemann curvature associated to an island region, using the JLMS relation including the possibility of an island \eqref{eq:IslandModHam}.

-Similar to the island formula that computes the fine-grained entropy of Hawking radiation, \eqref{eq:IslandModHam} states that the \emph{exact} modular Hamiltonian of a subregion of the bath (which is unknown in general) equals a more simple semi-classical expression involving the semi-classical bulk modular Hamiltonian of two disjoint intervals.
+Similar to the island formula that computes the fine-grained entropy of Hawking radiation, \eqref{eq:IslandModHam} states that the \emph{exact} modular Hamiltonian of a subregion of the bath (which is unknown in general) equals a simpler semi-classical expression involving the semi-classical bulk modular Hamiltonian of two disjoint intervals.
 For generic matter, the modular Hamiltonian of disjoint intervals is unknown.
 However, for free fermion theories, \cite{Casini:2009vk} derived an explicit formula.
-Consequently, we will now specify to this case.
+Consequently, we will now restrict to this case.